john-yuan/base64.js/README.md

 ### base64.encodeBase64UrlSafe(str)

-This method is used to encode the given string to base 64 url safe string.
+This method is used to encode the given string to base 64 URL-safe string.

-* `str` {string} the string to be encoded to base 64 url safe
+* `str` {string} the string to be encoded to base 64 URL-safe
-* Returns: {string} the base 64 url safe encoded string
+* Returns: {string} the base 64 URL-safe encoded string

-### base64.decodeBase64(b64str)
+### base64.decodeBase64(b64Str)

 This method is used to decode the base 64 string to the original string.

-* `b64str ` {string} the base 64 string to ne decoded
+* `b64Str ` {string} the base 64 string to ne decoded
 * Returns: {string} the decoded string

-### base64.decodeBase64UrlSafe(b64strUrlSafe)
+### base64.decodeBase64UrlSafe(b64StrUrlSafe)

-This method is used to decode the base 64 url safe string to the original string.
+This method is used to decode the base 64 URL-safe string to the original string.

-* `b64strUrlSafe ` {string} the base 64 url safe string to be decoded
+* `b64StrUrlSafe ` {string} the base 64 URL-safe string to be decoded
 * Returns: {string} the decoded string

 ### base64.str2bytes(str)